COMPARISONS

 Self-managed Dependency-Track integration.

-Core BOM storage functionality and retrieval without approval workflows.
+Core BOM storage functionality and retrieval without approval or marketing release workflows.

-Support for perspective, multi-organization workflow support (Standard and Enterprise plans)
+Support for perspectives (all plans) and multi-organization workflow (Standard and Enterprise plans).

 Single organization and single perspective only.